meevans1/How-to-rediscover-the-Higgs/README.md

 Click on How-to-rediscover-the-Higgs.ipynb

 ## Enter the code competition (Make a pull request)
+In your notebook, File -> Download as -> Notebook (.ipynb)

+In the tab labelled 'Home' on your web browser, right click on plot.pdf to download it.

 Make a GitHub account https://github.com/join?source=header-home

 Click on "Branch: master" above the list of files in this repository